-On security of tenure, six percent of survey participants claim to own the land and a registered lease, 23 percent own land title and 42 percent pay lend rent towards a community title.
+On security of tenure, six percent of survey participants claim to own the land and/or hold a registered lease, and 42 percent pay land rent towards a community title.
 Ten percent have a verbal agreement to occupy the land.
 The majority (57 percent) obtained their land over 10 years ago and 77 percent claim to own their house.